mukundkumra/todo-app-ejs/README.md

 1. Clone this repository to your local machine.

-2. Open a terminal using Git Bash and navigate to the root directory of the repo.
+2. Open a terminal using Git Bash and navigate to the root directory of the project.

 3. Install the project dependencies: